On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Introduction

 \section{Introduction \yaqidone}

-Large language models (LLMs) have recently achieved significant advances through reinforcement learning post-training, which aligns them with complex tasks and preferences \citep{ziegler2019fine,ouyang2022,shao2024deepseekmath,team2025kimi}.
-In particular, Reinforcement Learning with Verifiable Rewards (RLVR) has emerged as a powerful approach for post-training LLMs on tasks where success can be automatically checked (e.g. using a compiler or solver) \citep{guo2025deepseek}.
-RLVR methods have shown impressive empirical gains by leveraging binary success/failure feedback instead of human judgments, thereby simplifying the RL pipeline.
+Large language models (LLMs) have recently achieved significant advances through reinforcement learning post-training, which aligns them with complex tasks and preferences \citep{ziegler2019fine,ouyang2022,shao2024deepseekmath,team2025kimi,feng2025pilaf}.
+In particular, Reinforcement Learning with Verifiable Rewards (RLVR) has emerged as a powerful approach for post-training LLMs on tasks where success can be automatically checked \citep{guo2025deepseek}.
+RLVR methods have shown impressive empirical gains by leveraging binary success/failure feedback instead of human judgments, thus simplifying the RL pipeline.
 Techniques in this vein (e.g. variants of Proximal Policy Optimization, a.k.a.
-PPO \citep{schulman2017proximal}, like GRPO~\citep{shao2024deepseekmath}, DAPO~\citep{yu2025dapo}, \mbox{Dr. GRPO \citep{liu2025understanding}}, etc.) eliminate the need for learned reward or value models, relying purely on verifiable outcome signals.
+PPO \citep{schulman2017proximal}, like GRPO \citep{shao2024deepseekmath}, DAPO \citep{dapo17k}, Dr. GRPO \citep{liu2025understanding}, etc.) eliminate the need for learned reward or value models, relying purely on verifiable outcome signals.
 This has enabled LLMs to achieve state-of-the-art results on challenging reasoning and code-generation tasks, demonstrating the promise of RLVR-driven fine-tuning.